 Remember Jennifer, who came to my workshop feeling stuck in an unhealthy relationship?

 She almost jumped out of her chair when she saw the spiral on the board and understood its meaning.
 She no longer saw herself as a failure, but realized she has what she needs to be brave and take the next big step.
 After years of feeling stuck, she broke free and left the relationship.

-If you or a woman you know might benefit from standing in her power and shifting from feeling stuck to making the change she’s longing for, please accept my invitation and join me for my upcoming Standing in Your Power: From DOUBT to ALL OUT Workshop and liberate yourself.
+If you or a woman you know might benefit from standing in her power and shifting from feeling stuck to making the change she’s longing for, please accept my invitation and join one of my programs.
 And thank you in advance, for making a difference in other women’s lives and sharing this article with them.